finests.com

 The number of police interview questions is infinite.

 Well, if not infinite, it is certainly very high.
 The reason is there are so many potential elements that can be added to a scenario.
 Think of it this way, let’s take the commonly asked active shooter police promotion oral board question.
 Then let’s add, remove, and change words or phrases.
-Here is the question:
+Here is a police oral board question:

 “You are a newly promoted sergeant assigned to patrol duties.
 Your officers have been dispatched to a report of an active shooter at the elementary school.
 Two entry teams have entered the school prior to your arrival on scene.
 How would you handle this situation?”